remco-mooij/cancer-treatment-analysis/README.md

 # Cancer Treatment Analysis
 ![Metastatic site changes](https://github.com/remco-mooij/matplotlib-challenge/blob/master/Pymaceuticals/Images/Metastatic_Site_Changes.png)

-In this analysis a dataset from a recent animal study on the effectivenss of certain treatments to squamous cell carcinoma (SCC) was analyzed.
-In this study, 250 mice were treated with various treatmens, and physioloigcal responses were monitored in a 45-day period.
+In this analysis a dataset from a recent animal study on the effectiveness of certain treatments to squamous cell carcinoma (SCC) was visualized.
+In this animal study, 250 mice were treated with various treatmens, and physioloigcal responses were monitored in a 45-day period.
 Here, the effectiveness of four of these treatments - Capomulin, Infubinol, Ketapril, and Placebo - are compared.

 Using Pandas and Matplotlib, 4 different scatter plots were created, each one comparing the 4 different treatments:
 - Tumor volume changes over time